senaoz/Seismic-Track/README.md

-# Frontend
+# Seismic Activity Tracker

--soon-

-## Available Scripts

-In the project directory, you can run:

-#### `npm start`

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+A web application built with React, Leaflet, and TypeScript that enables users to track and visualize seismic activity worldwide in real-time.

-# Backend & Earthquake API
+## Backend & Earthquake API

 This is a simple API that allows users to add and retrieve earthquake data.
 The API is built using PHP.
 The database is a MySQL database.